NVIDIA/DALI/docs/pipeline.rst

 Pipeline
 ========

+.. currentmodule:: nvidia.dali

 In DALI, any data processing task has a central object called Pipeline.
 Pipeline object is an instance of :class:`nvidia.dali.Pipeline` or a derived class.
 Pipeline encapsulates the data processing graph and the execution engine.

 You can define a DALI Pipeline in the following ways:

-#. by implementing a function that uses DALI operators inside and decorating it with the
+#.
+By implementing a function that uses DALI operators inside and decorating it with the :meth:`pipeline_def` decorator.
-:meth:`pipeline_def` decorator
-#. by instantiating :class:`Pipeline` object directly, building the graph and setting the pipeline
+#.
+By instantiating :class:`Pipeline` object directly, building the graph and setting the pipeline outputs with :meth:`Pipeline.set_outputs`.
-outputs with :meth:`Pipeline.set_outputs`
-#. by inheriting from :class:`Pipeline` class and overriding :meth:`Pipeline.define_graph`
-(this is the legacy way of defining DALI Pipelines)
+#.
+By inheriting from :class:`Pipeline` class and overriding :meth:`Pipeline.define_graph` (this is the legacy way of defining DALI Pipelines).

-.. currentmodule:: nvidia.dali

 .. autoclass:: Pipeline
    :members: